 We fight for menstrual equity and the rights of all women and people who bleed, so that no one is held back by their period or society's warped perception of the menstruating body.

-We believe that we can achieve this mission through these 3 action strands:
+We will achieve this mission through these 3 action strands:

-...and, because our liberation is connected to each others, our work must be: actively anti- racist, decolonialist and abundant with selfcare.
+...and, because our liberation is connected to each other's, our work must be: intersectional, inclusive, diverse, anti-racist and decolonial, with self-care embedded in all that we do.

 1. A comprehensive education programme for those who are least likely to access it, exploring both the bodily and cultural aspects of menstruation.